Faculty & Staff FAQs

 Each institution seeking reaffirmation of Accreditation is required to develop a Quality Enhancement Plan (QEP).
 The QEP is a five-year plan which addresses a well-defined topic or issue related to enhancing student learning and/or the environment supporting student learning.
 Developing a QEP as a part of the reaffirmation process is an opportunity for the institution to enhance overall institutional quality and effectiveness by focusing on an issue or issues that the institution considers important to improving student learning.
 At the end of five-years, SACSCOC will evaluate the results of UAB’s QEP.

 What happened to the 2005 QEP?

 The “old” 2005 QEP (Reconceptualizing Our Undergraduate Core

 ) was not discontinued, it was institutionalized.
-A QEP is designed to be completed in five-years.
-At the end of that time, an impact report is submitted to SACSCOC presenting a case for our success and indicating what aspects of the QEP will become permanent, which is termed institutionalization.
-We have continued the FYE, Freshman Book Discussion, emphasis on general education, and capstone courses.
+A QEP is designed to be completed in five years.
+At the end of that time, an impact report is submitted to SACSCOC presenting a case for our success and indicating what aspects of the QEP will become permanent, which is termed “institutionalization.”
+We have continued the First Year Experience courses, Freshman Book Discussion, emphasis on general education, and capstone courses.
 Our 2005 QEP truly changed undergraduate education at UAB.

 Can we redo the 2005 QEP topic?